Written by GQR / Image by Jakoz Idzie

 In Dalí’s world, ants symbolise decay, decomposition, personal anxiety, human morality, the ephemeral, and overwhelming sexual desire.
 Pick your poison.
 Dalí’s pursuit is relentless.
 He must wrestle with that which torments him.
 In sporting terms, it’s round after round of bareknuckle boxing for Dalí and his ants.

 So, ladies and gentlemen, we begin with our two contenders.
 In the red corner, brandishing one of the most famous moustaches in the world, Spanish Surrealist superstar extraordinaire Salvador Dalí.
 In the blue corner, with the antennas, every housewife’s waking nightmare: ants.

 Let the battle begin!

-The clash between Dalí and the ants rages across various art forms, none more famous than The Persistence of Memory (1931), also known as the Camembert melting in the sun.
+The clash between Dalí and the ants rages across various art forms, none more than his famous work The Persistence of Memory (1931)—also known as the Camembert melting in the sun.